-The jewelry retailer De Beers and the shrewd creatives at N.W.
-Ayer & Son unveiled the Brilliant campaign “A Diamond Is Forever”.
+Jewelry retailer De Beers and the shrewd creatives at N.W.
+Ayer & Son have unveiled the Brilliant campaign “A Diamond Is Forever”.
 This campaign has been a cornerstone of the marketing strategy used to promote diamonds.

 17. Terry Tate, Office Linebacker:

 Former NFL linebacker, Terry Tate, starred in an advertisement for Reebok in this series.
 The commercials showed him tackling employees who were not working to their full capacity and returning them to the office.